DiddiLeija/DiddiLeija.github.io/articles/article-04.md

 You don't even have to install `pytest` or `flake8`!

 `nox` can be used on many other ways, or even on a higher way, but this is the most simple example I can post (he he he...).
+If you want to get more, I recommend you to dive into the [Nox documentation](http://nox.thea.codes).

 ----